docknetwork/dock-substrate/README.md

 Noted though you will likely get faster and more thorough support if you stick with the releases provided in this repository.

-## Polkadot-js UI
-To use this chain from [polkadot-js UI](https://polkadot.js.org/apps), some structures need to be created in the `Settings > Developer` section.
-The structures can be found in [developer.json file](./developer.json).